gacetta/notes/section 8 - data storage.md

 using `console.log()` does work but there's a better way!

 Use `debugger;` statement!
-* When dev tools are open, a browser will parse through the code until it reaches `debugger` at which point it will pause, allowing you to investigate variable values and troubleshoot your code easier than
+* **Only** When dev tools are open, a browser will parse through the code until it reaches `debugger` at which point it will pause, allowing you to investigate variable values and troubleshoot your code easier than
 * more than one `debugger` statement can be used to troubleshoot multiple spots

 ### more HTML tags